No one should have to choose between adventure and safety!

 - “Is this cooked in the same fryer as gluten-containing foods?”

-Pro Tip: Print gluten-free dining cards in different languages (you can find them online) and show them to restaurant staff!
+Print gluten-free dining cards in different languages (you can find them online) and show them to restaurant staff!

 Airport food is unreliable at best.
 Always bring: